Here’s how the logic breaks down:

 This is also referred to as the “glycolytic system,” because it gets the majority of its energy from glycogen and glucose.

-Most of your sets in the gym will be powered by your anaerobic system.
+Most of your sets in the 8-to-12-rep range in the gym will be powered by your anaerobic system.

-The aerobic system, also called the “oxidative” or “respiratory” metabolism, takes over after about 60 to 90 seconds of effort.
+The aerobic system, also called the “oxidative” or “respiratory” system, takes over after about 60 to 120 seconds of effort.

 This system can’t produce energy as quickly as the first two, but it can produce it for a much greater length of time and does so much more efficiently.

 It also burns through a lot of muscle glycogen when you’re training hard.

 You can think of the aerobic system as a diesel engine—it can produce a lot of energy almost indefinitely, but it takes a while to warm up.